jiang18/mph/docs/docs/options.md

 Additional columns display two sampling covariance matrices of estimates: one for enrichments and the other for variance components.

-For a multi-trait analysis, VCs are listed for all variances and covariances between traits; for example, the order of VCs is as follows for three traits (1-3):
+For a multi-trait analysis, VCs are listed for all variances and covariances between traits; for example, the order of VCs is as follows for three traits (`--trait 1,2,3`):

 - Variance of trait 1
 - Covariance between traits 1 and 2